meghapola/Applied-Data-Science-Project-2/README.md

 # Applied-Data-Science-Project-2

+This Shiny app enables users to upload and load datasets in multiple formats (.csv, .xlsx, .json, .rds) dynamically.
+It also offers the option to load built-in sample datasets (mtcars or iris) and displays the selected dataset in a reactive data table (DT) for easy exploration.

 Further data preprocessing steps available to the user include scaling numerical data (either standardizing with z-scores or normalizing using min-max scaling), encoding categorical features through one-hot encoding, and handling outliers.
 Outlier handling options include capping extreme values at set Z-score thresholds, replacing outliers with the mean, or removing them based on the interquartile range (IQR) method.

 EDA: In the eda part, users can view data previews, data information, categorical variable analysis, and numerical variable analysis in the display area below.
 And also can draw multiple graphs，visually display data characteristics and multivariate relationships.Specific chart types include scatter plots, histograms, box plots, time series plots and so on.